GLOBAL HEALTH & DEVELOPMENT POLICY ACCELERATOR

 Selected participants receive pre-reading materials and join online orientation sessions

-Your global health impact starts here
+Your career in EU global health starts here

 In EU policy, the right person in the right role can redirect millions toward evidence-based interventions that save lives at scale.
 Join 20 exceptional peers this September in Brussels.

-Applications close 3 May 2026.
+Applications close 31 May 2026.